 Our Methods and Data Sources

 Most of the data used in the Guide come from the plan brochures themselves.
-Plans have several different benefit levels: one for most enrollees when using preferred providers, one for enrollees with Medicare, and one for enrollees when using out-of-plan providers (for most HMOs, reimbursement is zero in this last case, except in emergencies).
-When analyzed carefully, taking into account the exact wording of benefit descriptions, the brochures tell a clear story.
+Plans have several different benefit levels: one for most enrollees when using preferred providers, one for enrollees with Medicare, and one for enrollees when using out-of-plan providers.
+When analyzed carefully, considering the exact wording of benefit descriptions, the brochures tell a clear story.
 The premiums tell another clear story.
 However, more is needed to compare the plans usefully and completely.

 Our cost comparisons make several other simplifications.
-First, in analyzing most plans we have to make assumptions about the number of doctor visits and prescriptions to calculate the patient’s share of expenses.
+First, in analyzing most plans we must make assumptions about the number of doctor visits and prescriptions to calculate the patient’s share of expenses.

-Second, we assume that all bills are for amounts negotiated between plans and preferred providers.
+Second, we assume that all bills are for amounts negotiated between plans and preferred providers, or set by the federal government through Medicare rules.
 Many doctors who are not in the plan network charge more than the plan allows, and all plans do not have the same “profiles” for calculating their maximums.
 Absent any basis for adjustment, we simply assume what is generally true: all preferred doctors have agreed to limit their charges to plan allowances, and some others will agree to meet that level (or will do so if you tell them what plan you have and explain your cost concerns).
 There are instances in which some plans’ schedules for some procedures are well below those used by other plans.
 Unfortunately, there is no way to adjust for this in our tables, though you can protect yourself in the real world by using preferred providers or by getting your provider to promise to stay within your plan’s payment level before getting any expensive service.

 Third, we assume that you take advantage of the best cost-sharing rate in each plan.
-Specifically, we assume that you get network rates by using network providers rather than providers who are not preferred with that plan.
+Specifically, we assume that you get network rates by using network providers rather than providers who are not preferred with that plan or otherwise limited in what they can charge.
 For drugs, we assume you use those in the plan formulary.

 We apply our methodology consistently across plans, so that any estimating problem is likely to be small in its effects on the comparative information in the tables